Macadamia Apricot Flapjacks

 Caramac Caramel Cookies still soft when baked, they firm up on cooling.

-• Once the Caramac Caramel Cookies have cooled they are ready for their Caramac drizzle.
+• As soon as the Caramac Caramel Cookies are cool they are ready for their Caramac drizzle.

 Adding the Caramac drizzle